MohammedHammouz/ATM-project/README.md

 #Login
 -Provides Login Account Number and PinCode
--The Application chech if AccountNumber and password  is available on file -If the AccountNumber isn't available or password is wrong then the system will ask to re enter acountnumber and pincode again
+-The Application chech if AccountNumber and password  is available on file.
++If the AccountNumber isn't available or password is wrong then the system will ask to re enter acountnumber and pincode again.
--If the AccountNumber is available and password is correct then the user will enter to system
+*If the AccountNumber is available and password is correct then the user will enter to system.

 #MainMenue
 There are many choices: